 Contributing Drainage Area.
-Filters are best applied on small sites where the contributing drainage (CDA) area is as close to 100% impervious as possible in order to reduce the risk that eroded sediments will clog the filter.
+Filters are best applied on small sites where the contributing drainage (CDA) area is as close to 100 percent impervious as possible in order to reduce the risk that eroded sediment will clog the filter.
+If the CDA is pervious, then the vegetation must be dense and stable.
+Turf is acceptable (see Section 3.7.5 Filtering Landscaping Criteria).
 A maximum CDA of 5 acres is recommended for surface sand filters, and a maximum CDA of 2 acres is recommended for perimeter or underground filters.
 Filters have been used on larger drainage areas in the past, but greater clogging problems have typically resulted.
 The one-chamber sand filter is only applicable for impervious area less than 10,000 ft2 (1/4 acre).

 Space Required.
 The amount of space required for a filter practice depends on the design variant selected.
-Surface sand filters typically consume about 2% to 3% of the CDA, while perimeter sand filters typically consume less than 1%.
+Surface sand filters typically consume about 2 to 3 percent of the CDA, while perimeter sand filters typically consume less than 1 percent.
 Underground stormwater filters generally consume no surface area except their manholes.